leslie-alldridge/handy-bookmarks-readme/README.md

 - Typescript BackPacker and Typescript CFOP OLL
 - Add graphs to random react graphs project
 - Complete files upload for Express Server files mgmt project
-- Dont miss out Slackbot
+- Dont miss out Slackbot?
+- Vue JS code along?
+- C# projects / guide?
+## In Progress
+- eCards project - In progress
+- Golang Advanced Project - In Progress
+- Python Snake - In Progress

+## Done
+- React LinkedIn Guide State and Props

 # handy-bookmarks-readme
 bookmarks relating to code that I want to read up on and learn from.